 Per USCIS regulations, all foreign degrees must be translated and evaluated for the U.S. equivalency.
-The following three companies not only provide credential evaluation services, but also credential verification services, which are required for employment endorsement by the NC State Background Check Program.
+The following three companies provide credential evaluation services that are acceptable to USCIS, and they also satisfy the credential verification requirement, which is needed for employment endorsement by the NC State Background Check Program.
 One credential evaluation/verification can fulfill both the USCIS and NC State Background Check requirements.
 Three acceptable vendors are Evaluation Service, Inc. (which will provide “rush” service at the regular rate if you mention NC State); World Education Service; and Educational Credential Evaluators.

-Termination of employment before the authorized end date should be reported to IE. If the NC State department terminates employment for any reason before the designated end date on the H-1B or O-1 approval notice, the department is responsible for the return cost of transportation for the employee to return to the country of last residence.
+Termination of employment before the authorized end date should be reported to IE. If the NC State department or unit terminates employment for any reason before the designated end date on the H-1B or O-1 approval notice, the department or unit is responsible for the return cost of transportation for the employee to return to the country of last residence.

-There is a 6-year total time limit for H-1B status; however, the initial H-1B time period request to USCIS cannot exceed three years.
+There is a 6-year total time limit for H-1B status (although extensions after 6 years are possible in certain circumstances); however, the initial H-1B time period request to USCIS cannot exceed three years.
 This time limit is for all employment in H-1B status, irrespective of employer.
 Departments must only request H-1B visa status for the period of time for which there is funding available for the position.
 NC State departments must offer H-1B employees benefits on the same basis as U.S. workers.

 E-3 status is limited to two year periods which can be renewed indefinitely.

-Employment of the foreign national may not start before the approval date (in most cases) on the Form I-797, the official USCIS approval notice for H-1B status, which will be given to the employee as soon as it is received by IE. However, if the employee currently has valid USCIS employment authorization in another nonimmigrant status (e.g., F-1 or J-1) for employment at NC State, he/she may continue to work in that status until it expires.
-If USCIS has not approved a change of status to H-1B or E-3, and the prior work authorization in F-1 or J-1 expires, the foreign national must stop working and be taken off payroll until the H-1B is approved.
+Employment of the foreign national may not start before the approval date (in most cases) on the Form I-797, the official USCIS approval notice for H-1B status (and for E-3 status when a petition was filed with USCIS), which will be given to the employee as soon as it is received by IE. However, if the employee currently has valid USCIS employment authorization in another nonimmigrant status (e.g., F-1 or J-1) for employment at NC State, the employee may continue to work in that status until it expires.
+If USCIS has not approved a change of status to H-1B or E-3, and the prior work authorization in F-1 or J-1 expires, the foreign national must stop working and be taken off payroll until the H-1B or E-3 is approved.

 Extension of H-1B Status